-Do you live in a climate that’s prone to high humidity?
-If so, you may be used to having to deal with roof algae, moss, and mold on your property.
+If you live here in the Mid-South with the high-humidity, you are probably used to dealing with roof algae, moss, and mold on your property.

 Algae, mold, and moss thrive on rooftops in locations with high humidity as there’s usually standing water on the roof.
 Throw in warm weather to that standing water and you have the perfect conditions for mold and algae growth.

 While algae won’t cause any structural issues to your roof, it looks unpleasant and is damaging to the shingles over time.

 If you want to avoid having to clean the algae off your roof or have it repaired, there are some methods of preventing the growth.
 That’s where we come in to help.
 Banish algae from your roof forever with our handy tips!

 Schedule an Inspection Online

 Most cases of roof algae begin with a single spore reaching the roof.
 The wind can waft a spore onto your roof and from there it can grow into algae.
 While rainfall increases the chances of algae growth, it isn’t necessary if there’s enough humidity lurking in the air.

 One of the most effective methods of moss prevention is to trim or remove any trees nearby to your home.
 The easiest way for roof bacteria to reach your property is for it to transfer from nearby trees, so by trimming them or removing them completely, you can cut down on the bacteria blowing onto your roof.

 While you can’t control whether the wind carries algae spores onto your roof, you can help prevent the spores from developing into algae.
 Overhanging trees can prevent sunlight from hitting your roof, allowing moisture to become trapped from heavy rainfall and storms.
 This can create ideal conditions for moss and algae growth.

 Create an unsuitable environment for spores to grow by welcoming the amount of sun onto your roof by cutting back overhanging branches that extend near or above your roof.